UCLA-IRL/ndn-multi-party-signature/docs/multiparty-signing-protocol.md

 * `V` then check the `schema` against its own policies

 If all the checks succeed, the signature is valid.
 Otherwise, invalid.

+## Security Consideration

+### Multiparty Authentication

+Obtained by the use of underlying BLS.

+### Privacy in Signature Collection Phase

+* `SignRequest` Interest packet does not leak information of the command to be signed because:

+  * Packet name `/S/mps/sign/[hash]` is random
+  * Packet content: `Unsigned_Wrapper_Name` reveals no information of the command

+* `Ack` Data packet does not does not leak information of the command to be signed because:

+  * Packet name `/S/mps/sign/[hash]` is same as `SignRequest`
+  * Packet content is encrypted with the AES GCM key from the ECDH, forward secrecy

+* `ParameterData` Interest is `Unsigned_Wrapper_Name`, which reveals no information of the command
+* `ParameterData` Data content is encrypted with the AES GCM key from the ECDH, forward secrecy
+* `ResultData` Interest packet

+  * Packet Name `/S/mps/result-of/[SignRequest.digest]/[Randomness]`, which reveals no information of the command.

+* `ResultData` Data packet

+  * Packet Content is encrypted

+### Replay Attack

+* `SignRequest` Interest packet.
+Even it is replied, the attacker gain no information from the `Ack` Data packet.
+Timestamp should be used to reduce the chance of reply.
+* Since each `SignRequest` is unique for each request.
+An old `Ack` Data packet cannot be replayed.
+* `ParameterData` Interest is unique for each request and the `ParameterData` Data is encrypted with AES key derived from ECDH, thus reveal no information.
+* Each `ResultData` Interest is unique and only appear once.
+In addition, it is unknown to the attacker because its name is encrypted.
+* Each `ResultData` Data is unique for each request.
+An old `ResultData` Data packet cannot be replayed.